ryancflam/findseed/README.md

 - **Random Stuff** (`!8ball`, `!randomchoice`, `!trumpthinks`...)
 - **Utility** (`!article`, `!wiki`, `!date`...)

-Miscellaneous features also include **Conversion Tools**, **Animal Crossing**, along with various, less significant commands, which can be accessed via `!miscellaneous`. **Unprompted Messages** that trigger funny bot responses (which are disabled by default) include "hmmmmm" and "I'm !findseed" (`!unpromptedmessages`).
-The bot also attempts to remove any scam links which can be seen in `!scamurls`.
+Miscellaneous features also include **Conversion Tools**, **Animal Crossing**, along with various, less significant commands, which can be accessed via `!miscellaneous`.

+**Unprompted Messages** that trigger funny bot responses (which are disabled by default and can be enabled with `!umenable`) include "hmmmm" and "I'm !findseed" (`!unpromptedmessages`).

+The bot also attempts to remove any scam links which can be seen in `!scamurls` (enabled by default, disable with `!spdisable`).

 **Developer Team**:
 - ryancflam